mitchhi/dl-song-recommender/README.md

 **App Website:** https://dl-song-recommender.onrender.com

-## Background (Too wordy.
-Needed?)
+## Background (*WORK ON THIS - needs to tell the situation and create the need for our model*)

-Modern music platforms are extremely good at learning from user behavior, but behavior-only recommendation has limits.
-It struggles with cold-start profiles, sparse interaction data, and explaining similarity based on what songs actually sound like.
-(I'm lying here, I don't know what modern music platforms do.)
+Modern music platforms excel with user behavior, but behavior-only recommendation has limits.
+A content-agnostic approach struggles with cold-start profiles, sparse interaction data, and explaining similarity based on what songs actually sound like.

 Content-based recommendation is a necessary evolution for these systems.
 If a model can learn similarity directly from audio, it can improve discovery, support new or less popular tracks, and complement collaborative methods with a richer understanding of the music itself.